-Figure 21: Pedigree diagram key

-Counselling also explores calculating the genetic risk for couples wanting to conceive.
-Genetic counsellors usually play a big part within a multidisciplinary team when there are inherited disorders, for example within oncology or endocrinology.
-Discovering the answer for a clinical presentation, say, for example, premature ovarian insufficiency, not only provides an explanation, but can then provide screening for other family members and help in reproductive planning.
-(De Sousa, Hardy, Scott, & Torpy, 2018)

-Brutally, none of this is promised in your aim and intended learning outcomes so it is superfluous no matter how excited we both are!

 Conclusion

+Understanding cell physiology is abstract – we cannot see what is happening.
+However, an understanding is vital in some instances where it plays a key role in understanding certain illnesses, or providing explanations to parents.
 The study of genetics is vast, and only an overview is given here, highlighting the importance of understanding basic genetic processes required in your clinical practice.
 It is likely that you will care for children one day with some type of inherited condition, so this article can provide you with a reminder on how inheritance works.
 As technology advances, the study of genetics will be at the forefront of medical science.

 Quiz